-We look forward to working with prospective law school students in our second fellowship cohort starting in January 2021.
+We look forward to working with prospective law school students in our first fellowship cohort starting in January 2021.
 Visit the application page for information on eligibility and the timeline to apply for the next cohort.

 Legal Education Access Pipeline

 Pipeline programs play an important role in building equity in our legal system and our society.
 They make sure that there’s better representation of our communities among lawmakers, among legal professionals, and in positions of leadership.
 When there’s better representation in the legal profession, marginalized groups also have a better shot at being represented equitably in court or being considered when legislation is drafted.
 Representation matters.

 There is an enormous opportunity to improve representation in the California legal system where LEAP is based.
 For instance, Latinx attorneys make up only 6% of law professionals while accounting for 35% of the state population.